princerequino/README/README.md

 # Prince's Notes

 ## Summary

-This repository contains all of the notes taken by [Prince](https://github.com/princerequino) for hte Lighthouse Labs Web Development.
+This repository contains all of the notes taken by [Prince](https://github.com/princerequino) for the Lighthouse Labs Web Development.